Meet the Superintendent

 Kristin continues to advocate with a group of school district superintendents called Equity First.
 Their vision is to help bring awareness and change that benefits students and teachers across the state of Illinois.
 This year their legislative priorities are: addressing teacher shortage, funding the evidence-based model, and working to ensure that ESSA will drive positive change.

-Kristin volunteers his time at various places throughout the community including as a member of the Two Rivers YMCA Board of Directors, the Quad City Health Initiave Board of Directors, the United Way of the Quad Cities Education Council, and serves as a member of the Quad Cities Behavioral Health Coalition.
+Kristin volunteers his time at various places throughout the community including as President of the Two Rivers YMCA Board of Directors, the Quad City Health Initiative Board of Directors, the United Way of the Quad Cities Education Council, and serves as a member of the Quad Cities Behavioral Health Coalition.